amasson42/kl-learner/README.md

 When we expose something with a service, it has a load balancer with a static address.
 The value of the ip is sent to all other pods as environment variable with the name `{SERVICE_UPPERCASED}_SERVICE_HOST` and the port as `{SERVICE_UPPERCASED}_SERVICE_PORT`

 DaemonSets are like replicaset but with exactly one pod running one each node

+To start a job:
+`kubectl run [-i for interactive] <jobname> --image=gcr.io/kuar-demo/kuard-amd64:1 --restart=OnFailure -- [args...]` After execution, the job still exist as terminated pod and we should delete it